777arc/textbook/content/frequency_domain.rst

 .. math::
    X(f) = \int x(t) e^{-j2\pi ft} dt

-So for a signal x(t) we can get the frequency domain version, X(f), using this formula.
+For a signal x(t) we can get the frequency domain version, X(f), using this formula.
 We will represent the time domain version of a function with x(t) or y(t), and the corresponding frequency domain version with X(f) and Y(f).
 Note the "t" for time, and "f" for frequency.
-The j is simply the imaginary number, you may have seen it as i in high school math class.
-We use j in engineering and computer science because i is often referring to current, and in programming it's often used as an iterator.
+The "j" is simply the imaginary number.
+You may have seen it as "i" in high school math class.
+We use "j" in engineering and computer science because "i" is often referring to current, and in programming it's often used as an iterator.

-To go back to the time domain it's almost exactly the same aside from a scaling factor and negative sign:
+To return to the time domain from frequency is almost the same, aside from a scaling factor and negative sign:

 .. math::
    x(t) = \frac{1}{2 \pi} \int X(f) e^{j2\pi ft} df

 Note that a lot of textbooks and other resources use :math:`w` in place of the :math:`2\pi f`.  :math:`w` is angular frequency in radians, while :math:`f` is in Hz.
-All you have to know that
+All you have to know is that

 .. math::
    \omega = 2 \pi f

-Even though it adds a :math:`2 \pi` term to many equations, it's easier to just stick with frequency in Hz, since Hz will ultimately be the units you work with in your SDR application.
+Even though it adds a :math:`2 \pi` term to many equations, it's easier to stick with frequency in Hz.
+Ultimately you will work with Hz in your SDR application.

 The above equation for the Fourier Transform is the continuous form, which you will only see in math problems.
 The discrete form is much closer to what is implemented in code: